kOchirasu/MapleShark2/README.md

 void AddField(string name, int length)

   Adds a field with given name and length to the structure view, and returns nothing.

+void AddComment(string comment)

+  Adds a node with the specified comment, and returns nothing.

 void StartNode(string name)